CebolaLab/RNA-seq/README.md

 ## Align to the reference genome

+The raw RNA-seq data in `fastq` format will be aligned to the reference genome, along with a reference transcriptome, to output two alignment files: the genome alignment and the transcriptome alignemnt.

-The filtered DNA reads must next be aligned to the reference genome.
-For RNA-seq data, a splice-aware aligner such as STAR or TopHat should be used.
+The DNA reads are aligned using the splice-aware aligner, STAR.
 Here, [STAR](https://github.com/alexdobin/STAR) is used.
 The manual is available [here](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf).
 The reference genome used is the GRCh38 'no-alt' assembly from ncbi, recommended by [Heng Li](http://lh3.github.io/2017/11/13/which-human-reference-genome-to-use).
 The genome can be downloaded at [this link](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz).
 This version of the recent GRCh38 reference genome excludes alternative contigs which may cause fragments to map in multiple locations.
 The downloaded genome should be indexed with STAR.
 Other sources recommend the Ensembl [Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz](ftp://ftp.ensembl.org/pub/release-77/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz), however [Heng Li](http://lh3.github.io/2017/11/13/which-human-reference-genome-to-use) notes that this version of the genome includes multi-placed sequences such as the pseudo-autosomal regions on both chromosomes Z and Y, as well as some alpha satellites.

+> Index the reference genome

 Set --sjdbOverhang to your maximum read length -1.
 The indexing also requires a file containing gene annotation, which comes in a `gtf` format.
 For example, ENCODE provides a gtf file with GRCh38 annotations, containing gencode gene coordinates, along with UCSC tRNAs and a PhiX spike-in.
 This file (ENCFF159KBI) can be downloaded [here](https://www.encodeproject.org/files/ENCFF159KBI/).
 The user should aim to use the most up-to-date reference files, while ensuring that the format is the same as the reference genome.
 For example, UCSC uses the 'chr1, chr2, chr3' naming convention, while ENSEMBL uses '1, 2, 3' etc. The files suggested here are compatible.